Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Switzerland for 2024

 The Financial Market Supervisory Authority (FINMA) regulates the operations of all authorized participants in the Swiss financial market, including forex brokers, securities dealers, investment schemes, insurance companies, banks, and stock exchanges.
 The watchdog assumed its regulatory responsibilities in 2007 as a successor of the Federal Banking Commission.
 The Bern-based regulator operates independently from the country’s central administration and reports directly to the Federal Assembly of Switzerland.

 FINMA’s regulatory powers are far-reaching as it has the remit to set out rules for authorized market participants to follow, monitor for compliance, issue licenses, and revoke them in the event of regulatory transgressions.
 The watchdog can also impose corrective measures on violators and even liquidate licensees that fail to meet its authorization requirements.
+Apart from its regulatory responsibilities, FINMA is committed to helping local consumers improve their financial literacy by providing information and sources for further reading.

 Switzerland is not a member of the European Union (EU) or the European Economic Area (EEA).
 Trading in forex and other securities is regulated separately in the country, although some of the requirements overlap with those outlined in the Markets in the Financial Instruments Directive II (MiFID II), applicable throughout the EU.